MarcoLucidi01/ytcast/readme.md

 the discovery part of DIAL is actually performed using another protocol, [SSDP (Simple Service Discovery Protocol)][11], which in turn is part of [UPnP][12].

-all this is not enough to play videos. once the YouTube TV app is started by DIAL, we need some other way to "tell" the app which video we want to play (actually DIAL allows to pass parameters to an app you want to launch, but this mechanism is not used by the YouTube TV app anymore).
+all this is not enough to play videos. once the YouTube on TV app is started by DIAL, we need some other way to "tell" the app which video we want to play (actually DIAL allows to pass parameters to an app you want to launch, but this mechanism is not used by the YouTube on TV app anymore).

-after a little more research, I found about the YouTube Lounge api which is used by Chrome and the YouTube smartphone app to remotely control the YouTube TV app. it allows to start playing videos, pause, unpause, skip, add videos to the queue and more. the api is **not documented** and understanding how it works it's not an easy and fun job. luckily lots of people have already reverse engineered the thing (see [THANKS][13]) so all I had to do was taking the bits I needed to build `ytcast`.
+after a little more research, I found about the YouTube Lounge api which is used by Chrome and the YouTube smartphone app to remotely control the YouTube on TV app. it allows to start playing videos, pause, unpause, skip, add videos to the queue and more. the api is **not documented** and understanding how it works it's not an easy and fun job. luckily lots of people have already reverse engineered the thing (see [THANKS][13]) so all I had to do was taking the bits I needed to build `ytcast`.

 the bridge between DIAL and YouTube Lounge api is the `screenId` which as you can imagine is an identifier for your "screen" (TV app).
-DIAL allows to get information about the current "state" of an app on a particular device.  some fields of this state are required by DIAL, other fields are app specific (called additional data). `screenId` is a YouTube specific field that can be used to get a token from the YouTube Lounge api: with that token we can control the TV app via api calls.
+DIAL allows to get information about the current "state" of an app on a particular device. some fields of this state are required by DIAL, other fields are app specific (called additional data). `screenId` is a YouTube specific field that can be used to get a token from the YouTube Lounge api: with that token we can control the YouTube on TV app via api calls.

 putting all together, what `ytcast` does is:

 1. search DIAL enabled devices on the local network (SSDP)
-2. get the state of the YouTube TV app on the target device (DIAL)
+2. get the state of the YouTube on TV app on the target device (DIAL)
 3. if the app it's stopped, start it (DIAL)
 4. get the `screenId` of the app (DIAL)
 5. get a token for that `screenId` (Lounge)